You have no items in your shopping cart.

 The Walnut makes a beautiful Rustic Style Mantel.
-Although quite heavier and harder than the other species offered, Walnut still works well for a mantel because of its stability.
+Although heavier and harder than other species of wood, it's quality craftsmanship makes it a unique and durable mantel.

 - A dark brown heavy wood popular for use in cabinets and furniture.

 - Width of the mantel will vary depending on the size of the log you choose.

 - 4 Face styles: Natural Face, Square Face, Draw Knife face, and Carved face.